abhishek2024/Chatbot-Deep-Learning/deeppavlov/models/ner/README.md

 # Neural Named Entity Recognition and Slot Filling

-This component solves Named Entity Recognition (NER) and Slot-Filling task with different neural network architectures.
+This reader solves Named Entity Recognition (NER) and Slot-Filling task with different neural network architectures.
  To read about NER without slot filling please address [**README_NER.md**](README_NER.md).
- This component serves for solving DSTC 2 Slot-Filling task.
+ This reader serves for solving DSTC 2 Slot-Filling task.
 In most of the cases, NER task can be formulated as:

 _Given a sequence of tokens (words, and maybe punctuation symbols) provide a tag from a predefined set of tags for each token in the sequence._